phracker/textual-scripts/readme.md

 $ mv ~/Library/Application\ Support/Textual\ IRC/Scripts/textual-scripts/* ~/Library/Application\ Support/Textual\ IRC/Scripts/
 ```

-`/scc` will autojoin their IRC Servers without using the web dialog, you just need to fill in your cookie info.
+`/scc` will autojoin their IRC chans without using the web dialog, you just need to fill in your cookie info.

 `/spot` is a custom spotify script for your hacking pleasure.